No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 • API Key: the key you just generated

-Save and click Test Connection to confirm the API is working.
+Save and run a connection test to confirm the API is working.

 In OpenClaw's CloudOps settings, assign models by task type: